leptos-rs/book/src/deployment/ssr.md

 RUN cargo leptos build --release -vv

 FROM rustlang/rust:nightly-bullseye as runner

+# --- NB: update binary name from "leptos-start" to match your app name in Cargo.toml ---
 # Copy the server binary to the /app directory
 COPY --from=builder /app/target/release/leptos-start /app/

 # /target/site contains our JS/WASM/CSS, etc.
 COPY --from=builder /app/target/site /app/site
 # Copy Cargo.toml if it’s needed at runtime